 We recommend starting with the competencies you feel least confident about, as you can then come back to them at the end if you have sufficient time.
 We also recommend starting and finishing with ethics, as this is the only area you can automatically be referred on at your final RICS APC assessment interview.

-If you are struggling to put together your own action plan, why not take advantage of our free 30 minute RICS APC consultation and let us help you put one together?
-Just email email@example.com with your draft and we will be happy to help.
+If you are struggling to put together your own action plan, why not take advantage of our free 15 minute RICS APC consultation and let us help you put one together?

 3. Read as widely as you can